-World Animal Net's mission is to improve the status and welfare of animals around the world by offering knowledge and expertise to, and building communication and partnership in, the animal protection movement.
+World Animal Net's mission is to improve the status and welfare of animals worldwide by offering the animal protection community information, expertise and new opportunities to connect, collaborate, and campaign for change.
 Our aim is to focus the animal protection movement and strengthen the impact of key animal campaigns and legislative efforts through the following ways of action: